LoveDuckie/publisher/README.md

 ## SilverStripe?

 I use SilverStripe as the CMS of choice for my personal website.
 Unfortunately it doesn't support Markdown out of the box, and therefore requires a bit of scaffolding code.
+This is why I have additionally created a "target publisher", along with supporting PHP code to enable for this.
+Use at your own risk!